Jimmy Garoppolo Player Prop Bets for NFL Week 14 | San Francisco vs. Cincinnati 12/12/2021

 Matchup vs. Cincinnati

-- Garoppolo recorded 297 passing yards in one matchup against the Bengals, 49.5 yards higher than his over/under for Sunday.
+- In one matchup against the Bengals, Garoppolo threw for 297 passing yards, 49.5 yards more than his over/under for Sunday.

-- Garoppolo threw multiple touchdown passes in that matchup against the Bengals.
+- Garoppolo threw multiple touchdown passes in that outing against the Bengals.

 - Note: Garoppolo's stats vs. Bengals date back to 2016.

-- This week Garoppolo will face the NFL's 24th-ranked pass defense (273.1 yards allowed per game).
+- The 273.1 yards per game the Bengals are allowing through the air makes them the NFL's 24th-ranked pass defense.

-- The Bengals have conceded 17 passing TDs this year (1.4 per game), ranking them sixth among NFL defenses.
+- The Bengals have given up 17 passing TDs this year (1.4 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- Against the Seahawks last week, Garoppolo went 20-for-30 (66.7%) for 299 yards with two touchdown passes and two interceptions.
+- Garoppolo put together a 299-yard performance against the Seahawks last week, completing 66.7% of his passes and throwing for two touchdowns with two interceptions.

-- Garoppolo has passed for 705 yards while completing 67.9% of his throws (53-of-78), with five touchdowns and three interceptions (235.0 yards per game) over his last three outings.
+- In his last three outings, Garoppolo has thrown for 705 yards (235.0 per game) while completing 53 of 78 passes (67.9%), with five touchdowns and three interceptions.

 Garoppolo's San Francisco Teammates